 The Authority has two distinct parts: the Governing Body and the Secretariat.
-The Governing Body determines the policies, controls the affairs and otherwise performs the functions of the Authority_and consists of a full part_time Chairman (Head of the Governing Body) and two part-time Members.
+The Governing Body determines the policies, controls the affairs and otherwise performs the functions of the Authority.

 The Governing Body is assisted by the Secretariat, which consists of a Chief Employee and public service officers appointed or made available under Part 3 of the Public Sector Management Act 1994.
 The Secretariat's staff are the initial point of contact for the Authority's day-to-day dealings on matters relating to gas, electricity, rail and water regulation.